We've heard this question a lot, so thought you'd be curious, too.

 The quick answer is that the ring can help the camera focus on the lines, especially when the test line is faint.

-Remember, hCG is the pregnancy hormone that can be detected ~12-14 days after conception by a home pregnancy test. hCG levels will double every 72 hours, so if you test early, the line will be faint.
+Remember, hCG is the pregnancy hormone that can be detected ~12-14 days after conception by a home pregnancy test.
+In fact, with our early-result pregnancy tests, you can test up to five days before your expected period with 99% accuracy.
+However, hCG levels will double every 72 hours, so if you test early, the line will be faint.
 You may hear this faint line referred to as a “squinter”, meaning you have to look really hard to see it.
 Some women put a ring around the test window to help the camera focus on the results before sharing the photo with friends or in a group.
 Another trick you may see is people inverting the photo.

 We don’t recommend either of these “tricks” because they may show a line that is actually not a positive test result.
 Sometimes, a faint line is actually an evaporation line.
 Evaporation lines can appear in the test result window as urine evaporates from the stick.
 It doesn’t always mean you’re pregnant.